 Eastern Upper Peninsula Waterfalls

-The Upper Falls at 50 feet tall and 200 feet wide stand alone as Michigan's largest waterfalls, the most interesting and and among the most accessible.
-The Tahquamenon River, which flows to the falls, was made famous in the Henry Wadsworth Longfellow poem Hiawatha, and its name said to originate from Indian lore, too.
+The Upper Falls, at 50 feet tall and 200 feet wide, stand alone as Michigan's largest waterfalls, the most interesting and among the most accessible.
+The Tahquamenon River, which flows to the falls, was made famous in the Henry Wadsworth Longfellow poem Hiawatha, and its name said to originate from Indian lore too.
 The name stems from the water's unusual amber color, a feature that also brought today's nickname “Root Beer Falls” for the tanins from cedar and hemlock swamps that color the water brown.

 The Tahquamenon is special in other ways too.
 It's the second largest waterfall east of the Mississippi, with Niagara being the largest.
 During spring, more than 50,000 gallons of water drop each second via the Upper Falls; that translates to a low rumble in the parking lot and thundering roar as you reach path's end.
-Four miles downstream is the Lower Tahquamenon Falls which is split in two halves with each more than 100 feet wide and 22 feet tall.
-You can rent a rowboat in the for a better look (and better photos) from the water; the state park also offers some of the best camping in the state, notable for both wildlife sightings and the on-site brew pub and restaurant.
+Four miles downstream is the Lower Tahquamenon Falls which is split into two halves with each more than 100 feet wide and 22 feet tall.
+You can rent a rowboat in the for a better look (and better photos) from the water.
+The state park also offers some of the best camping in the state, notable for both wildlife sightings and the on-site brewpub and restaurant.

 Waterfalls are clustered in this area of the state in part due to the Munising Formation, a shelf of sandstone that runs from Tahquamenon to Laughing Whitefish Falls.
 Head to any visitor center at Pictured Rocks to pick up waterfall maps that denote about a dozen of the largest falls, some reached by solitary treks intoseemingly untouched wilderness, others well marked and right along the roadside.